 The symptoms may not show for years, and unfortunately by that stage the damage has been done.
 In fact, malnourishment may even be a transgenerational issues.
 Studies have shown that mothers who are malnourished influence their children's health, which in turn impact their children's health (as was the case in the famous Pottengers Cat's experiment).

 Takeaway: Malnourishment is not just limited to 3rd world countries.
 Unfortunately the effects of malnourishment may not be seen for decades.
+I recommend you test your vitamin and mineral lets with a LetsGetChecked test (use discount code ALEXFERGUS to save).

 I'm a big fan of eating real food.
 The core diet of The Program is to include a wide variety of vegetables, muscle meats, organ meats, shellfish, fish, nuts, fermented foods, eggs and dairy.